shengchen-liu/segway_v3_robot/README.md

   catkin_make
   ```

-**Assuming you followed the instructions up to this point you should have successfully compiled, a little more setup and your on your way**
+# Assuming you followed the instructions up to this point you should have successfully compiled, a little more setup and your on your way**

-**Don't you wish you just sprung for the fully integrated system????**
+# Don't you wish you sprung for that fully integrated system???

 ### Setup Network
 You need to set the network up for our platforms and the various ethernet enabled sensors.